How to Make Bubble Hash

 Bubble hash is a way to extract cannabis trichomes without using solvents.
 The process is simple, and it just needs ice and water.
-We can classify the extraction methods in two main categories: solvent and solventless extracts.
+We can classify the extraction methods into two main categories: solvent and solventless extracts.

 Typical solvent methods use ethanol, butane, or propane to extract the kief from the buds.
 However, some people prefer purer methods without adding any solvent.
-The most traditional way is filtering.
-This method uses a metal grid, coarse fabric, and even silk to filter the buds.
+The most traditional way is by filtering.
+This method uses a metal grid, coarse fabric, or even silk to filter the buds.
 The result is pure resin particles that are subsequently collected and pressed.

 How to make Bubble hash?

 Well, the method isn’t that different compared with other solventless methods.
 With this method, the kief is extracted using ice water.

 It’s obtained by submerging the cannabis buds into icy water (water and ice) and filtering the plant material through various screens, then collecting the trichomes, or kief.

 In case you don’t know it, it’s called “bubble hash” because of the bubble bags used in the filtering process.
 These bags have different microns and are placed in order on purpose.
 In other words, the larger the number (microns), the larger the holes are.

 But let’s explain the process from the beginning.
 Firstly, we need a bucket and layer the bubble bags in the bucket from smallest to largest.
 That is to say, the bag with the largest holes is the first bag that will filter the mixture.

 Secondly, the buds are added to the bucket, and then the ice is poured with some water (better-purified water than tap water).

 Once the buds are mixed with the water and ice, the next step consists of stirring it for some minutes in both directions.
 Stirring it will create a water current that separates the trichomes from the buds.
 So, smooth circular motion is enough to separate them.